 Thinking of your online presence as an investment can quickly change your view of the trade-offs you make during the development process.
 For example, the typically rigid free website builders might not be great from a ROI perspective if there’s good reason to believe you’ll want to use your site in a new way someday: starting over from scratch will put you at a strategic disadvantage.
 Many low upfront cost solutions can have hidden long-term costs, such as charging additional fees or commissions to enable additional functionality.
 Find more information about this host that will help you make your business website better.

-So the first thing to have in mind when you are thinking in website design is to approach web developers is: What broader goal are you trying to accomplish with your website?
+So the first thing to have in mind when you are thinking in website design is to approach web developers and ask What broader goal are you trying to accomplish with your website?
 Every investment you make in your website should add value.
 If that’s not the case, you need to head back to the drawing board.

 Another important and essential thing to manage is to know what is your work plan so you can know in what to invest, for example the distribution of your product, you can have a delivery service or use the pick and pack fulfillment services SC to ship all around the world, fast, and with the best guaranteed service.

 What returns will your website generate, and when?
 Will it increase the number of new customers you get per month?
 By how much, and what are those new customers worth?
 Will it help you promote your upcoming event, and expand your reach?
 What’s that readership worth to you?
 When you understand that your job is to leverage your investment in your asset (your online presence) to generate returns, you’ll start to think more strategically, and you’ll make better choices, you’ll understand why getting website monitoring services is so important.